Rubric

 Robert Encarnación was a Bank of America small-business banker in Miami before he moved to Detroit.
 He came up for a weekend in April 2019.
 By the end of June he had moved.

-Roar brewing turns Nain Rouge into the city's first black-owned Brewery
+Roar Brewing turns Nain Rouge into the city's first black-owned brewery

 Evan Fay learned to like craft beer in Wyoming.
 He was Air Force, and he kept driving down to Fort Collins because the breweries there worked like community centers.